PrettyMuch: 2020–2023: New label and Smackables

 After sharing a teaser on TikTok, PrettyMuch released "Trust" on July 30, 2021.
 The official video, which was released on the same day, is directed by Ian Eastwood and edited by Brandon Arreaga.

 On October 7, 2022, PRETTYMUCH announced that Nick Mara is leaving the band and the group is continuing to make music as a four-piece.
 Along with the announcement, the remaining members released the song "H2L" on the music platform Sound.xyz.

+On October 29, 2023, via an Instagram post, the group announced that they were disbanding.